When it’s time for Spring, we embrace the glory of Holi…

 During Vedic period this festival was also celebrated in the form Yagna ritual, and new crops were offered to God in the form of Yagna (ritual of offerings into a consecrated fire).

 While I find these beliefs fascinating and feel inspired with the messages each of these stories share.
-My curious brain wondered once again thinking what the scientific significance of celebrating Holi is, followed by Holika Dahan (Bonfire) in the night before the day?
-I strongly believe our ancestors were very clever in instilling these norms and rituals into the society, so there has to be another angle of significance to this fun filled full of colour festival – Holi.
+My curious brain wondered once again thinking what the scientific significance of celebrating Holi is, followed by Holika Dahan (Bonfire) in the night before the big day?
+I strongly believe our ancestors were very clever in instilling these norms and rituals into the society, so there has to be another angle of significance to this fun filled, full of colours festival – Holi.

 Then comes the grand finale which is the very next day of Holika Dahan.
 This day is filled with fun and vibrant colours.
 In ancient times, the original colours of Holi, called Gulaal; which mainly was the extracts from plants and flowers.
 This Gulaal, when used dry or with water penetrates into skin and cures many diseases.
 In the medieval times the Gulaals were made with the flowers of the Tesu or Palash tree, also called as flame of the forest or Butea Monosperma.
 These flowers/herbs are also well known to cure diabetes, any eye related diseases like Cataract, anaemia in kids, kidney stones, urinary blockages or pain in the bladder.